 Five-Star Audit, Sword of Honour and Globe of Honour Awards, How does it work?
 SHP meets British Safety Council’s David Parr

-For 39 consecutive years, the British Safety Council has awarded the Sword of Honour for health and safety management excellence and, for the past seven years, the Globe of Honour for excellence in environmental management.
-SHP Spoke to David Parr, Policy and Technical Director at the British Safety Council, to find out about the process.
+Since 1980, the British Safety Council has awarded the Sword of Honour for health and safety management excellence and, for the past seven years, the Globe of Honour for excellence in environmental management.
+SHP spoke to David Parr, Policy and Technical Director at the British Safety Council, to find out about the process.

 David Parr is responsible for establishing all of the British Safety Council’s policies, position statements and guidance documents.
 From a technical perspective he is tasked with ensuring the content of all products and services is aligned.
 David was formerly the Head of Audit, but admits, “it’s a bit more of a wider remit now”.
 “In simple terms,” he continued, “it’s an oversight of all the technical content of our services and products.
 We set the overall organisational requirements, which is quite a challenge because we have a wide range of products and services, including training, audits and bespoke consultancy.”